fvckyoumate/UltimateDoomBuilder/Source/Plugins/UDBScript/docs/htmldoc/docs/gettingstarted.md

 ## Introduction

 UDBScript allows the user to run custom JavaScript code on the currently opened map.
-This includes modifying existing map elements (like things or sectors), or creating completely new map elements (i.e. drawing lines, adding things etc.).
+This allowes the user to modify existing map elements (like things or sectors), or to create completely new map elements (i.e. drawing lines, adding things etc.).

+This guide only shows the intricacies of UDBScript and doesn't teach JavaScript.
+If you need a JavaScript tutorial please use your favourite search engine.
+UDBScript also comes with a variety of well-documented example scripts to study.

-It uses the [Jint](https://github.com/sebastienros/jint) interpreter.
+UDBScript uses the [Jint](https://github.com/sebastienros/jint) interpreter.

 ## Directory structure